tanmayagarwal1/Tumor-Detection/README.md

 in other part of body this spreading of infection is called metastasis.

-To diagnose lung cancer various techniques are used like chest X-Ray, Computed Tomography (CT scan), MRI (magnetic resonance imaging) through which doctor can decide the location of tumour based on that treatments are given.
+To diagnose lung cancer various techniques are used like chest X-Ray, Computed Tomography (CT scan), MRI (magnetic resonance imaging) through which doctor can decide the location of tumor based on that treatments are given.
 Now it is important that the disease diagnose should be done in early stage so that many life’s can be saved.

 This is where our project comes in clutch.
-By passing the data ob- tained from the computer tomography scan they can determine before hand whether the patient has malignant or benign tumour or not.
+By passing the data ob- tained from the computer tomography scan they can determine before hand whether the patient has malignant or benign tumor or not.
 This can help save a lot of lives and also prevent cases from becoming severe

 ## Aim and Motivation
 The primary objective of our project is to build a machine learning model which can classify whether there are traces of malignant or benign cancer given the parameters and values which can be calculated from a computer tomography scan.
 We ensure that the model uses robust machine learning algorithms as to be able to classify the given data with the highest precision